What's Up, Pence? Second Family's Rabbit Makes Children's Book Debut

 Proceeds from Marlon Bundo's A Day in the Life of the Vice President will go to an art therapy program called Tracy's Kids and a nonprofit, A21, that's working to end slavery and human trafficking.

-It's unclear if Marlon Bundo is going on the book tour, but he certainly seems eager to read the story of his adventures.
+It's unclear whether Marlon Bundo is going on the book tour, but he certainly seems eager to read the story of his adventures.

 Yet even Bundo has not escaped controversy.
 Sitting at the top of the Amazon Best Sellers list Monday was a parody of the Bundo book by HBO's Last Week Tonight with John Oliver (the original book is several spots lower on the list).
 Oliver's version "explores issues of same sex marriage and democracy"; Pence has a history of criticism from the LGBT community and advocates.
 Proceeds from this book will go to The Trevor Project and AIDS United.